-Over 750000 neonates (newborns) die every year in India which accounts for one third of the world’s newborn deaths.
-Although the Infant mortality rate (IMR) declined from 52 per 1000 live births in 1990 to 29 per 1000 live births, but still India is one of the leading countries in Infant mortality.
+Over 750000 neonates (newborns) die every year in India which accounts for one-third of the world’s newborn deaths.
+Although the Infant mortality rate (IMR) declined from 52 per 1000 live births in 1990 to 29 per 1000 live births, still India is one of the leading countries in Infant mortality.

 The first 28 days of infants—carries the highest risk of mortality than any other during the childhood.
-This period is called as “The neonatal period”
+This period is called “The neonatal period”.

-The reason for Infant mortality includes infections; Environmental factors, health of mothers and few physical factors.
+The reason for Infant mortality includes infections; Environmental factors, the health of mothers and few physical factors.

 Other reasons include upper respiratory tract infection, diarrhoea, and neonatal pneumonia, lack of literacy, poverty, poor sanitation & nutrition to be the most common reasons for high infant mortality in the world’s second most populous nation.